Post updated on 1st August 2021

-At present, it is mandatory to wear a mask in all public places (both indoors and outdoors), in all areas of Greece.
+At present, it is mandatory to wear a mask in all indoor public places, in all areas of Greece.

 Only the most relevant measures to travellers are included below.
 You should keep up-to-date by checking this page regularly, and following local announcements.

-As restrictions may vary, you should check the latest local guidance (in Greek).
+As restrictions may vary, you should check the latest local guidance.

-- you must use a facemask in all indoor and outdoor public and communal spaces, including work-places and on public transport;
+- you must use a facemask in all indoor public and communal spaces, including work-places and on public transport;

 - restricted numbers are in place for churches and religious services;